Should You Take A Breathalyzer Or Chemical Test?/ June 5, 2012

 For more detailed information on DUIs (called OVIs in Ohio) please visit our dedicated DUI blog.

-If you are under investigation, or have been arrested by any law enforcement agency, feel free to contact one of our experienced Criminal Defense Attorneys, for a free initial consultation about your legal rights and possible defenses.Related Posts
+If you are under investigation, or have been arrested by any law enforcement agency, feel free to contact one of our experienced DUI lawyers, for a free initial consultation about your legal rights and possible defenses.Related Posts